 Ness Point of View

-As 2018 begins, the Big Data landscape continues to mature:
+The Big Data landscape continues to mature:

 - The product ecosystem is starting to consolidate around a small number of core technologies such as Parquet, Spark, Cassandra and Kafka.
 Newer players may have better ideas, but are finding it difficult to get funded or build traction with customers.